 EDITOR’S NOTE: The Georgetown Times features the “Museum Around the Corner” series each Wednesday.

 The Georgetown County Museum is closed during this pandemic and we need your support more than ever.
 We are solely supported by memberships, sales in the Rice Truck Gift Shop, donations and fundraisers.
-By donating or becoming a member, you will help maintain the Museum and support the continuation of these articles.
+By becoming a member or donor, you will help maintain the Museum and support the continuation of these articles.
 Call us to have a membership form mailed to you, or go to our website to join or donate online. (www.georgetowncountymuseum.com).